-When smart card redirection is enabled on a remote desktop, a user can authenticate into the desktop using a smart card reader connected to the client system.
+When smart card redirection is enabled on a Linux desktop, a user can authenticate into the desktop using a smart card reader connected to the local client system.
 To set up smart card redirection, you must perform some configuration steps.

 Overview of Smart Card Redirection

-Smart card redirection is supported on desktops running the following Linux distributions with the specified versions of Horizon Agent installed.
+Smart card redirection is supported on desktops based on virtual machines running the following Linux distributions:

-When you install Horizon Agent, you must first disable SELinux.
-You must also specifically select the smart card redirection component because the component is not selected by default.
-For more information, see install_viewagent.sh Command-Line Options.
+When you install Horizon Agent, you must specifically select the smart card redirection component because the component is not selected by default.
+For more information, see Command-line Options for Installing Horizon Agent for Linux.

 If the smart card redirection feature is enabled on a virtual machine, vSphere Client's USB redirection does not work with the smart card.